 Our diary is arranged well before each season, and entry details are advertised to members, about a month prior.
 For major events like our Open, they are advertised at least six to eight months beforehand.

-The SDGC PayPal facility, is ready to go on the Diary page.
+The SDGC PayPal facility, is ready to go on the entry page.
 Members just need to click on the link, enter the indicated details and pay by ticking the Friends and Family service.
 This is then a free transfer for the members and no charges are made to the charity.
 On receipt, we will confirm entry, as will PayPal.

 For golf lessons, ideally yes, but the teaching professionals will have access to some clubs for the session to practice with, however, Once you take up the game, you will need your own clubs and golfing gear.